ethereum/beacon-APIs/validator-flow.md

     - [Ask beacon node to prepare your subnet](#/ValidatorRequiredApi/prepareBeaconCommitteeSubnet) -- Note, validator client only needs to submit one call to `prepareBeaconCommitteeSubnet` per committee/slot its validators have been assigned to.
-If any validators are aggregators, be sure to use the aggregator's `slot_signature` to properly signal aggregation to the beacon node
+If any validators in the committee are aggregators, set `is_aggregator` to `True`,
 2. Wait for new BeaconBlock for the assigned slot (either stream updates or poll)
     - Max wait: `SECONDS_PER_SLOT / 3` seconds into the assigned slot
 3. [Fetch AttestationData](#/ValidatorRequiredApi/produceAttestationData)